 In the Interim Baseline Report, compiled as part of the Hunstanton Coastal Management Plan (HCMP), four properties were identified as being at risk of erosion, in the next 100 years.
-These properties are located in Figure 30 and consist of three shelters and the Lighthouse.
-Their approximate position, distance to the nearest cliff edge are shown in Figures 31 & 32.
+These properties are located in Figure 35 and consist of three shelters and the Lighthouse.
+Four additional properties were added for this (2020-2021) annual survey, along with three positions of the B1161 (Cliff Parade Road) where it intersects with the junctions of King's Road, Clarence Road and Lincoln Square South.
+The properties are shown in Figure 36 and consist of the Lighthouse Café, the Coastguard Cottages, the Coastguard Lookout and the ruins of St. Edmund's Chapel.
+Their approximate position and distance to the nearest cliff edge are shown in Figures 37 & 38.
 By combining these with the recession rates given in Table 3, it is possible to generate an Erosion Risk Rating (Table 4).